Coneja-Chibi/RAGbooks_Rabbit-Augmented-Generation/README.md

 ## What It Does

-**Complete and total vectorization/databank overhaul.** RAGBooks uses semantic search to find and inject **only the relevant chunks** based on your conversation.
+**Complete and total vectorization/databank overhaul.** VectHare uses semantic search to find and inject **only the relevant chunks** based on your conversation.
 Vectorize anything.
 Lorebooks, character cards, past conversations, web pages, wikis.
 Let RAG handle smart context injection.

 Save **80-90% of your context** while keeping full access to your lore.